insin/react-maskedinput/README.md

 See the [inputmask-core docs](https://github.com/insin/inputmask-core#formatcharacters) for details of the structure of this object.

+### `placeholderChar`: `string`

+Customised placeholder character used to fill in editable parts of the pattern.

+See the [inputmask-core docs](https://github.com/insin/inputmask-core#placeholderchar--string) for details.

 ### `value` : `string`

 A default value for the mask.